prof18/marcogomiero.com/content/posts/drafts/ktor-jobs-quartz.md

 }
 ```

 To pass data to a Job, the [JobDataMap](http://www.quartz-scheduler.org/api/2.3.0/org/quartz/JobDataMap.html) can be used.
 This map can hold any serializable data that can be retrieved from the [`JobExecutionContext`](http://www.quartz-scheduler.org/api/2.3.0/org/quartz/JobExecutionContext.html) parameter on the `execute` method.
-The data are provided on the map when the job is scheduled.
+The data are provided on the map when the Job is scheduled.

 For example, in the following Job, a string is retrieved from the `JobDataMap` and passed to a method of the `jokeRepository`: